Matt Wallner Player Props: Twins vs. Cardinals

 Cardinals Pitching Rankings

-- The pitching staff for the Cardinals has a collective 8.1 K/9, which ranks 25th in MLB.
+- The Cardinals pitching staff is 26th in the league with a collective 8.1 strikeouts per nine innings.

-- The Cardinals have a 4.53 team ERA that ranks 22nd across all league pitching staffs.
+- The Cardinals have the 21st-ranked team ERA among all league pitching staffs (4.51).

-- Cardinals pitchers combine to allow the fewest home runs in baseball (103 total, one per game).
+- Cardinals pitchers combine to give up 103 home runs (one per game), the fewest in baseball.

+- Hudson (1-0) makes the start for the Cardinals, his second of the season.

+- His last time out came in relief on Thursday when the righty tossed 4 1/3 innings against the Chicago Cubs, surrendering five earned runs while giving up nine hits.

 © 2023 Data Skrive.
 All rights reserved.